spring-attic/spring-data-multistore-test/README.md

 `mvn clean install -Pmilestones,fix-spring,3.1`

 Would run the project against the latest milestones of the Spring Data modules as well as Spring 3.1.1.

+## Current state
+- *snapshots* - working
+- *bugfix-snapshots* - failing
+- *milestones* - failing
+- *releases* - failing
+- *latest-releases* - failing